Mount Tabor: Etymology

 In the Greek Septuagint's translation of the Book of Jeremiah, the name Itabyrium (Ἰταβύριον, Itabýrion) was used for Mount Tabor.
 Josephus used the same name in his Greek works.

-From the connection with the Transfiguration of Jesus, the mountain has been known in the past as the Mount of Transfiguration or Mount of the Transfiguration.
-It was the namesake of Tabor light in Christian theology, of the Czech sect of the Taborites, and of numerous other settlements and institutions.
+In connection with the Transfiguration of Jesus, the mountain has been known in the past as the Mount of Transfiguration or Mount of the Transfiguration.
+It was the namesake of Tabor Light in Christian theology, of the Czech sect of the Taborites, and of numerous other settlements and institutions.

 The Arabic form of the name is "Mount Tabur" (جبل طابور, Jebel Ṭābūr) or "Mount Tur" (جبل الطور, Jebel eṭ-Ṭūr).
 The name Jabal aṭ-Ṭūr is shared with Sinai and Mount Gerizim.

 Geography

 Mount Tabor is shaped almost like half a sphere, suddenly rising from rather flat surroundings and reaching a height of 575 metres (1,886 feet), thus dominating by a good 450 metres the town in the plain below, Kfar Tavor.

-At the top of the mountain are two Christian monasteries, one Greek Orthodox on the northeast side and one Roman Catholic on the southeast side.
+At the top of the mountain are two Christian monasteries, one Catholic on the southeast side and one Greek Orthodox on the northeast side.
 The Catholic church at the top is easily visible from afar.

 The mountain is a monadnock: an isolated hill or small mountain rising abruptly from gently sloping or level surrounding land, and is not volcanic.
 In spite of its proximity to the Nazareth mountains, it constitutes a separate geological form.

 At the base it is almost fully surrounded by the Arab villages of Daburiyya, Shibli, and Umm al-Ghanam.
 Mount Tabor is located off Highway 65, and its summit is accessible by road via Shibli.

 A hiking tracks starts from the Bedouin village Shibli and is about five kilometers long.

 It is part of the Israel National Trail.